 This is a comparatively large mushroom.
 It grows mostly in eastern North America.
 The glow of this mushroom can be last up to 50 hours according to some researchers.
 They are believing that this happens to attract insects in the dark.

 9) Omphalotus olearius

-This is a bit dangerous one.
+This is a bit dangerous.
 This mushroom is poisonous.
-It is orange in color and have bioluminescent properties.
+It is orange in color and has bioluminescent properties.
 Commonly grown in Europe.
 This is highly poisonous to humans.
 Also known as “jack-o’-lantern mushroom”.

-How ever there are low amount of details about bioluminescent mushrooms and we should investigate further and collect more and more data about this beautiful donation of the mother earth.
+However, there are a low amount of details about bioluminescent mushrooms and we should investigate further and collect more and more data about this beautiful donation of mother earth.
 Have you found and bioluminescent mushrooms?
 Share your experiences with the community.
 Yes, the comment section is yours.

 Feature Image – https://totravelistolive.co/glowing-mushrooms-why/